runcmf/runbb/README.md

 ## About

 RunBB is a fork of [FeatherBB](https://github.com/featherbb/featherbb) which, at the time of the fork (2017-01-09), was slowly falling into abandon.
-I proceeded to remove all the useless (to me) cruft:
+I proceeded to rebuild and remove all the useless (to me) cruft:
-* Core\Database (old or slightly hacked [Idiorm](https://github.com/j4mie/idiorm) version ???) and utilized [Idiorm](https://github.com/j4mie/idiorm) from package instead
+* Core\Database (slightly hacked [Idiorm](https://github.com/j4mie/idiorm) version) and use [Idiorm](https://github.com/j4mie/idiorm) from package instead
-* Core\gettext and utilized [gettext](https://github.com/oscarotero/Gettext) from package instead
+* Core\gettext and use [gettext](https://github.com/oscarotero/Gettext) from package instead
 * Rebuild plugins system.
 Plugins load by composer packages.
 Old system temporary exist but deprecated.
 * Markdown instead of BBCodes.
-Now present as original BBCodes parser and [s9e/text-formatter](https://github.com/s9e/TextFormatter) with [SimpleMDE](https://github.com/NextStepWebs/simplemde-markdown-editor) as plugin [runbb-plugin-simplemde](https://github.com/runcmf/runbb-plugin-simplemde)
+Now use [s9e/text-formatter](https://github.com/s9e/TextFormatter) with [SimpleMDE](https://github.com/NextStepWebs/simplemde-markdown-editor) as plugin [runbb-ext-simplemde](https://github.com/runcmf/runbb-ext-simplemde) and [markItUp!](http://markitup.jaysalvat.com/home/) with [elFinder](https://github.com/Studio-42/elFinder) as plugin [runbb-ext-markitup](https://github.com/runcmf/runbb-ext-markitup)
-* ability to use [Ttwig](https://github.com/twigphp/Twig) templates
+* ability to use [Twig](https://github.com/twigphp/Twig) template engine